Latest permit for Hudbay project in Arizona paves way for major US copper boost

 Hudbay Minerals (TSX: HBM; NYSE: HBM) now has in hand the second-last permit it needs to start construction at its 85,000-tonne-per year Copper World project in Arizona.

-The permit granted on Thursday advances Copper World, Hudbay’s main development project with forecast output of 85,000-tonnes-copper-per-year.
+The permit granted on Thursday advances Copper World, Hudbay’s main development project, towards becoming the third-largest copper cathode producer in the US.
 It could boost Hudbay’s yearly copper output by over 50% to around 250,000 tonnes starting in 2029, contingent on a construction decision by 2026, other permits, financing and building.

-“Receiving the aquifer protection permit is a significant de-risking event for Copper World as it brings us one step closer to being fully permitted,” CEO Peter Kukielski said in a news release.
+“Receiving the aquifer protection permit is a significant de-risking event for Copper World as it brings us one step closer to being fully permitted,” president and CEO Peter Kukielski said in a news release.

 The company’s next target is securing an air quality permit, which Kukielski notes is progressing as planned with completion expected by the end of the year.
 Hudbay plans to complete a definitive feasibility study in 2025, but not before considering a 25-30%-stake joint venture partner.
 The partner would assist in funding the feasibility study and contribute to the project’s design and construction.